blurredhour/tower/wizard tower/Understanding Analysis - Stephen Abbott.md

 2r^2 = q^2
 $$

-now this proves that <i>q<sup>2</sup></i> is even, even though at the start we said that there were no common factors between *p* and *q*. according to the book this means that the square root of 2 is irrational but how??
+now this proves that $q^2$ is even, even though at the start we said that there were no common factors between $p$ and $q$. according to the book this means that the square root of 2 is irrational but how??

-the natural numbers are the normal numbers from *1* to *infinity*
+the natural numbers are the normal numbers from  to $1$ to $\infty$
 $$
 \mathbb{N} = \{1,2,3,4,5,\dots\}
 $$
-now with the natural numbers math can be done perfectly well but in order to do subtraction you need to extend it to the integers which go from *negative infinity* to *positive infinity*. which are called the integers.
+now with the natural numbers math can be done perfectly well but in order to do subtraction you need to extend it to the integers which go from $-\infty$ to $\infty$. which are called the integers.
 $$
 \mathbb{Z} = \{\dots, -3, -2, -1, 0, 1, 2, 3,\dots\}
 $$
-now this allows you to do subtractions as you have the necessary additive inverses  and allows you to have an **additive identity(which means that any number added to this is equal to itself)** which is *0* and *1* can act as the **multiplicative identity(any number multiplied by this is equal to the number itself)**.  but in order to do division you need the necessary multiplicative inverses thus the numbers are extended to the rational numbers where:
+now this allows you to do subtractions as you have the necessary additive inverses  and allows you to have an **additive identity(which means that any number added to this is equal to itself)** which is $0$ and $1$ can act as the **multiplicative identity(any number multiplied by this is equal to the number itself)**.  but in order to do division you need the necessary multiplicative inverses thus the numbers are extended to the rational numbers where:
 $$
 \mathbb{Q}=\{\}
 $$